AndrewCathcart/project-setup/README.md

 It uses [Pipenv](https://docs.pipenv.org/en/latest/) for managing dependencies.

-This script;
+This script is for automating the initial steps usually completed when starting a new python project;
-- creates a project folder at the specified destination
+- create a project folder at the specified destination
-- creates a repo on Github
+- create a repo on Github
-- sets the origin
+- set the origin
-- installs autopep8 through pipenv
+- install autopep8 through pipenv
-- creates an empty README.md & .gitignore
+- create an empty README.md & .gitignore
-- performs the initial commit of these files
+- perform the initial commit of these files
-- finally opens the project in VSCode.
+- open the project in VSCode.

 ## Installation
 `git clone "git@github.com:AndrewCathcart/project-setup.git"`